When we first heard about the concept of cat litter alternatives, we were skeptical about their effectiveness compared to traditional options.

 1. Sand

-This is so close to a cat litter alternative, we are a little skeptical about whether we wanted to speak about this or not because it is just so basic.
+This is so close to a cat litter alternative that we are a little skeptical about whether we want to speak about it or not because it is just so basic.

 Before we had our modern cat litter, cat owners set up a box of sand outside for their pets, so why not go back?